Pampers vs Huggies Diaper Reviews: The Ultimate Guide

 According to Huggies website, their diapers are “elemental chlorine free and free of natural rubber latex.
 They are also fragrance-free, parabens-free and EU allergens-free.”

 So Pampers definitely says they have fewer nasty chemicals in them.
 That doesn’t necessarily mean Huggies has those bad ingredients, but they don’t list them on their website.
 For transparency of ingredients, Pampers wins this round!

 Where are Huggies made?
 Where are Pampers made?

 Huggies are made by Kimberly Clark, in the United States.
 I wasn’t able to find information on where their manufacturing plants are located within the US.

 So, I personally prefer Huggies for my baby.
 She’s very long and has chubby legs, and it seems like the Huggies fit her best.
 I like the fitted waistband and the cute patterns.
 The pocket in the back has saved me from a ton of blowouts.
-But both types of diapers work really well for me.
+But both types of diapers work really well.
 If your baby has a different body shape, you may find one brand works better for you.
 At the end of the day, the premium, brand names like Pampers and Huggies are more expensive, but have good quality product from my experience.
 They are worth the extra price in my mind so that I don’t have to deal with diaper leaks and blowouts.